mingbocui/Generate-LicensePlate-with-GAN/README.md

 step 1: run genplate.py to generate perfect license plate images.

 step 2: run extractOutline.py to extact the outlines of these generated images.

+## Problem
+The generated images are very blur, but this is because the original training set is very blur and noisy.
+And the distribution of the generated dataset is also similar to the real dataset.
+To improve the quality of images, maybe we need a more clean dataset.